 Becoming a Trusted Supplier to the U.S. Government

 Incom responds to tightened government requirements for night vision equipment by utilizing its patented MEGAdraw process.
 The process allows for the most blemish-free, low distortion, zero-shear fused fiber optic components available for night vision goggles, helmet-mounted displays and cameras.
 Incom quickly became a trusted supplier to the U.S. government.

 Incom’s foray into night vision is launched in 1985 when the company begins to produce a fiber optic taper for image intensification in a viewer used by U.S. Army combat tanks.
 Next came the IRIS system, a technological breakthrough that helped facilitate U.S. superiority in night warfare.

 Paving the Way for Modern-Day Printer Technology

 Incom further develops a fiber optic CRT product that writes on photographic paper, allowing newspapers, books and magazines to be automatically typeset.
 This new technology becomes a mainstay for Incom and all but eliminates the one-metal-letter-at-a-time approach to printing, paving the way for modern-day printer technology.

-Incom Enters a New Market
+Entering a New Market

 New Era of Growth

 After several years of building the business and slowly increasing sales, the unexpected loss of a major customer necessitates a financial overhaul.
-After painstaking negotiation, in which Anthony M. Detarando played an instrumental role, the Detarando family in 1976 acquires a majority stake in the company, signaling a new era of growth, investment, and innovation.
+After painstaking negotiation, in which Anthony M. Detarando played an instrumental role, the Detarando family acquires a majority stake in the company, signaling a new era of growth, investment, and innovation.